Mercedes-Benz O305: Singapore

 In 1982, Singapore Bus Services (SBS) acquired a single Willowbrook-bodied Mercedes Benz O305 double-deck bus in June for trial purposes.
 A year later, SBS also took in a second Mercedes Benz O305 double-deck demonstrator with a prototype Alexander R-type body make that was previously exhibited at the 1982 Commercial Motor Show in the UK.
-These buses were retired in the mid 1990s.
+These buses were retired in the mid-1990s.

 Satisfied with the trial, SBS purchased 200 Mercedes-Benz O305 double-deck buses with Alexander-R bodywork in 1984.
-They featured an 11,412 cc OM 407h engine with its modular W3D 080 R gearbox.
-At 11.1 metres long and a licensed capacity of 109 passengers, they were the largest non-air conditioned double-decker buses in Singapore.
+They featured an 11,412 cc OM 407h engine with its modular W3D 080 R 3-speed gearbox.
+At 11.1 m and a licensed capacity of 109 passengers, they were the largest non-airconditioned double-decker buses in Singapore.
 They entered service from 1984 to 1987 and were deployed to Ang Mo Kio, Toa Payoh and Hougang bus depots throughout their lifespan.
-Withdrawals began in 1996 and the last units were retired by late 2001.
+Withdrawals began in 1996 and the last buses were retired by 2001.